Form a Limited Liability Company in New Mexico

 Forming a Limited Liability Company is a straightforward process, but there are several steps you'll want to follow.

 Your first job is to choose a unique company name.
 You must have the rights to use this name, and it cannot be taken by any other business, especially in the state of New Mexico.

 You can run your own name search if you like.
-Here is our guide, Is My Business Name Available? which was created by SunDoc and will assist you.
 Or, for a reasonable fee, SunDoc would also be happy to run your name search or reserve your LLC name.